-The Growth Plan includes policy strategies to The Servicing Plan contains strong links to the implement the vision of a strong and internationally Growth Plan.
-It establishes preferred growth areas competitive region: as preferred servicing areas.
-Meaning services such as regionalscale water and wastewater servicing, · Promoting compact, mixed-use land uses (called recreation, and other regional services can be place types) that, along with greater infill and planned and provided in more cost-effective and redevelopment, improve environmental, social, proactive ways.
-This approach aligns with the Board and economic outcomes. mandate to promote the long-term sustainability of • Establishing Joint Planning Areas that improve the region, ensure environmentally responsible land multi-jurisdictional cooperation, efficient use planning, facilitate growth management and service delivery, and equitable distribution of the efficient use of land, and promote the economic shared obligations. competitiveness and wellbeing of the CMR.
+The Servicing Plan contains strong links to the Growth Plan.
+It establishes preferred growth areas as preferred servicing areas.
+Meaning services such as regionalscale water and wastewater servicing, recreation, and other regional services can be planned and provided in more cost-effective and proactive ways.
+This approach aligns with the Board mandate to promote the long-term sustainability of the region, ensure environmentally responsible land use planning, facilitate growth management and the efficient use of land, and promote the economic competitiveness and wellbeing of the CMR.